 Basin peat

-Poorly drained lowland soils with an organic surface layer more than 50 cm thick.
+Poorly drained lowland soils with an organic surface layer at least 50 cm thick.
 Basin peat generally forms at low levels in distinct depressions.
 The Scottish soil classification (2013) includes three sub-groups

 Semi-confined peat

-Poorly drained partly confined soils with an organic surface layer more than 50 cm thick.
+Poorly drained partly confined soils with an organic surface layer at least 50 cm thick.
 Semi-confined peat is generally formed in valleys, on terraces or between ridges.
 The Scottish soil classification (2013) includes three sub-groups

 Blanket peat

-Poorly drained upland soil with an organic surface layer more than 50 cm thick.
+Poorly drained upland soil with an organic surface layer at least 50 cm thick.
 It in unconfined and 'blankets' the landscape.
 The Scottish soil classification (2013) includes three sub-groups

 Find out more about the Scottish soil classification.